 The care and protection of our parents and their children is paramount and no referral will be accepted without first discussing and assessing requirements with the referring authority, and if appropriate to the parents.

-At the request of the referring authority, we will conduct assessments of parenting skill and capacity using the PAMS (Parent Assessment Manual) model to produce reports which are robust, fair and evidence-based and based on the family’s individual needs.
+At the request of the referring authority, we will conduct assessments of parenting skill and capacity using a robust parenting assessment to produce reports which are robust, fair and evidence-based and based on the family’s individual needs.

 • Childcare and development